-Up to 6 new Board members will be elected at our next Annual General Meeting on Wednesday 12th June 2019.
-If you believe you could be one of them or if you know someone suitable, then get nominating.
-You can do so via the online form or return the paper form below, to Co-op before noon on 3rd June 2019.
+Four CB seats will be up for (re-)elected at our next Annual General Meeting on Wednesday 21st October 2020.
+If you believe you could be one of them or if you know someone suitable, then get nominating and fill in form linked below before noon on 14th October 2020.

 Role of the Board of Directors

-In summary it is to ensure that all legal and financial obligations are met and that the Dublin Food Co-op effectively serves its members and the wider community as per its vision, purpose and plans as adopted by its members.
+In summary, it is to ensure that all legal and financial obligations are met and that the Dublin Food Co-op effectively serves its members and the wider community as per its vision, mission and strategy as adopted by its members.

 Specific Responsibilities of Directors